darbyjohnston/tlRender/README.md

 ---------------
 ![tlrplay](etc/Images/tlrplay-qwidget-screenshot1.PNG)

-The example application "tlrplay-qwidget" plays back timelines using tlRender with a QWidget application.
+The example "tlrplay-qwidget" plays back timelines using a QWidget based application.

 Timelines can be opened from the "File/Open" menu, drag and dropped onto the window, or from the command line.
 Menus, playback buttons, a frame slider,